 Darwin’s Brewery – This is one of two places near LECOM, located right across the street.
 I like this over Motorworks, as their beers are much better, while the selling point for Motorworks is more about the space.
 You can also get their beers inside LECOM.
 Ayawasca, a belgian dubble, is one of my favorite beers here.

 Other Breweries – This is where I’m going to list the breweries in the area that are more generic, and that don’t really stand out in comparison to some of the others around them.
 Coppertail is really good, and their Unholy Trippel is one of my favorite beers in the area.
 They are located in Tampa, and worth a visit if you’re brewery hopping (not far from Hidden Springs).
-3 Keys opened about a year ago in Bradenton, and they’re not bad for a new brewery.
-They have a new program where they release a unique beer on Tuesday’s, which is about the only time I will go.
+3 Keys opened about two years ago in Bradenton, and they’re not bad for a new brewery.
+They have a program where they release a unique beer on Tuesday’s, which is about the only time I will go.
 However, that’s a once a month stop, at best.
 Big Top in Sarasota is a good one, with their chocolate peanut butter stout (Decklin’s Indulgence) being one of my favorites in the area.
 You can also now find that in cans at Total Wine, which is a place I recommend if you’re stocking up on local beers.
-Also, if you’re looking for a good bottle shop outside of Total Wine, I recommend Shep’s in St. Pete.
+Also, if you’re looking for a good bottle shop outside of Total Wine, I recommend Hawthorn or American Spirits in St. Pete.

 I don’t go to the beach often.
 Before I lived here, I never went to the beach.
 My feeling was that I could be in the sun watching the water, and get sand all over myself and inside my car, or I could sit in the sun and watch baseball…and somehow still get sand in my car.
 I always picked baseball.
 I’m not much of a beach person, so I still don’t go often, even though I live here now.
 So I’ve heard Siesta Key is nice, but I have never really been motivated enough to drive down and spend a day there.
 That’s a line that I’ve had in this review every year, and it never changes.